paulverising/cbc-api/README.md

 With the virtual environment running you can type the either of these commands:
 - `python cbc-api.py --host HOSTNAME`
 - `python cbc-api.py --process PROCESSNAME`
-- optionally specifying the `--window WINDOW` flag you can increase or decrease the time range
+- Optionally specifying the `--window WINDOW` flag you can increase or decrease the time range
+- Optionally specifying the `--start START` and `--end END` flag allows you to specify the specific time range.
 - `python cbc-api.py --help` to see the same information displayed in your terminal

 After you are done running the script, you can deactivate the virtual environment by typing: